procrastinate-org/procrastinate/docs/howto/context.rst

         await app.run_worker_async(additional_context={"http_session": http_session})
         ...

-It may not be a good practice to use this ``additional_context`` object to share data from tasks to tasks.
-In order to keep the least surprising behavior, Procrastinate will try to keep modifications of this dictionary in one task from being visible by other
+This feature is not supposed to be used for passing data from a task to a future task.
+In order to deter this behavior, Procrastinate will not keep modifications made to the ``additional_context`` dict after the worker has started.
-tasks: tasks receive a shallow copy of this dict instead of the dict itself.

 That being said, the values kept in this dict are not processed by Procrastinate.
 Any task mutating a value inside this dict will impact what all the concurrent and following tasks will read.

-Note that if you start a worker, providing it an ``additional_context`` dict, and then modify the dict, the dict the tasks will receive will also be a shallow copy of the dict at the time the worker started running.